-There may be some risk of endogeneity in estimates presented from OLS versions of equation (5).
+There may be some risk of endogeneity in estimates presented from OLS versions of equation (1).
 Households that move out of employment or change their tenure status may adjust their spending because these developments are responses to unexpected shocks that also lead households to reassess the value of their lifetime resources, rather than just because of non-separabilities in household preferences.
 For instance, estimating the average change in consumption when households change their employer statement may exaggerate the causal impact of employment on spending changes, if households did not already anticipate the change in job status.
 For this reason we also report results for IV models in which we instrument changes in employment, housing tenure, health and mortality with their first and second lags.
-Under standard rational expectations assumptions, these should be correlated with current realizations of these variables uncorrelated with unanticipated shocks that enter $u{s,k,t}$.20
+These should be correlated with current realizations of these variables uncorrelated with unanticipated shocks that enter $u{s,k,t}$.

-Results for different versions of model (1) are shown in Table 5.
-Column (1) shows results using Weighted Least Squares (using cohort cell sizes as weights) with no controls and including medical spending.
-These results are the same as those shown in Table 4 except that to maintain comparability across regression models, we use the same sample as we will use in subsequent regressions.
-The difference in the average rates of decline across the two countries is once again around 0.8 percentage points and significant at the 5% level.
-In column (2) we add demographic controls for the number of children and adults in the
+Results for different versions of model (1) are shown in Table 4.
+Column (1) shows results using Weighted Least Squares (using cohort cell sizes as weights) with no controls.
+These results are the same as those shown in Table 3 except that to maintain comparability across regression models, we use the same sample as we will use in subsequent regressions.
+The difference in the average rates of decline across the two countries is around 0.8 percentage points and significant at the 10% level.
+In column (2) we add demographic controls for the number of children and adults in the household and a dummy for whether the household head is single.
+Once these are controlled for average rates of decline fall in both countries and the difference in rates of decline shrinks slightly but remains positive and significant.

-$^{^{20}}$ We calculate lagged means excluding observations from those interviewed in the following period for the CEX.
+10 We calculate lagged means excluding observations from those interviewed in the following period for the CEX.